 Where the ADL assessment is unlikely to change the outcome

-When it is clear the worker does not have an entitlement to the service an OT is being asked to review.
+An ADL assessment is unlikely to change the outcome when it is clear the worker does not have an entitlement to the service an OT is being asked to review.

 Although not able to conduct ADL assessments, practitioners involved in the worker’s treatment should, where ever appropriate, identify strategies to assist the worker to be independent, including in household and gardening tasks.